 As the Indianapolis Museum of Art has grown to become an internationally renowned museum, we now turn our attention toward increasing our emphasis on combining art with nature.
 This combination of art and nature was always part of the original vision-and now we see a vision for the next fifty years.
-The galleries are surrounded by gardens, water features, over a hundred acres of woodland filled with surprise and beauty.
+The galleries are surrounded by gardens, water features, and over a hundred acres of woodland filled with surprise and beauty.
 The campus itself is ideal for performances, afternoon walks, kite-flying, cloud-gazing, memory-making, new-idea-having.
-There's a mansion to stage unforgettable events, restaurants for relaxing, bars for microbrews and friendships.
-Newfields is a setting where it's easy to make connections of all sorts.
-Like no place else in Indianapolis.
+There's a mansion to stage unforgettable events, a restaurant for relaxing, and even a bar for microbrews and friendships.
+Newfields is a setting where it's easy to make connections of all sorts, like no place else in Indianapolis.